CyVerse-learning-materials/cyverse_mooc/step6.rst

       - Example
     * - **DE_sample_plants.fas** with metadata applied.
-      - Although the file itself has not been edited, viewing the metadata in the Discovery Enviornment lets you view all annotations you have made to the file.
+      - Although the file itself has not been edited, viewing the metadata in the Discovery Environment lets you view all annotations you have made to the file.
       - View |DE_sample_plants.fas| with metadata applied (you will need to view the file in the Discovery Environment to view the associated